ssw2003/startup/notes.md

 We have to declare variable with React and then use the literal setting function to reset variable

 We can pass in function as parameter

+We must use try catch with database, because it's asynchronous